Frontis urges Enel investors to back Covalis' board recommendations | MarketScreener

 Covalis Capital, which holds around 1% of the Italian energy group, has proposed former top banker Marco Mazzucchelli for the chairmanship and presented a slate of independent candidates as an alternative to the government-backed names.

-In its report, Frontis recommended that Enel shareholders back the Covalis list.
+In a statement released on Sunday, Frontis said the report was prepared for a single costumer, adding that it did not necessarily reflect the analysis carried out for other institutional investors.

-"Taking into account the level of independence of each slate, diversity and professional competencies of the nominees, we recommend to cast a NO VOTE for the slates submitted by the (Treasury)," Frontis wrote.
+The report seen by Reuters showed Frontis is a partner of Switzerland's Ethos, a group of pension funds and other investors.

-Frontis Governance advises Switzerland's Ethos, a group of pension funds and other investors.
+"Taking into account the level of independence of each slate, diversity and professional competencies of the nominees, we recommend to cast a NO VOTE for the slates submitted by the (Treasury)," Frontis wrote in the report.

 Covalis, a London-based hedge fund, has complained of an "opaque process" regarding Enel, adding it was unclear "what the government's proposed slate stands for or what their plan is".